judgelord/regextable/README.md

-# regextable README
+# regextable: Apply pattern-based text extraction and cleaning

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-## regextable: Apply pattern-based text extraction and cleaning

 ### Installation